• Skip to primary navigation

 BSN program length in Oregon

 A traditional BSN pre-license program lasts 4 years from start to finish.
-However, some schools offer accelerated BSN programs for those who already have a bachelor’s degree in another field.
+However, some schools offer accelerated BSN programs for those with a bachelor’s degree in another field.

 Admission Requirements for the BSN Program in Oregon

-While each school has its own admission requirements, here are a few examples of what to expect:
+While each school has its admission requirements, here are a few examples of what to expect:

 • Minimum GPA of 3.0